-To graduate with Departmental Honors (honors in a major), a student must complete two Honors Independent Study courses (3 semester hours each, minimum) in that major, be recommended by her department and maintain a cumulative G.P.A. of 3.50 or above in the discipline.
+To graduate with Academic Program Honors (honors in a major), a student must complete two Honors Independent Study courses (3 semester hours each, minimum) in that major, be recommended by her program and maintain a cumulative G.P.A. of 3.50 or above in the discipline.